Updated: Jan 26

 Do you know how to spot the words that can do more harm than good to your company?

 Every small business owner has seen the eye-catching ads, visited the perfectly designed websites, and listened to the high-pressure commissioned salespeople who seek to sell their most recent game-plan for your financial future.
 There are very few companies that will tell you the bold and honest truth right up front, even if their honesty means they will never get your money.
 As a small business owner, you need to spot some of the key words that you find in these advertisements and understand their hidden meanings.
-These are eye catching words, ones that will make you sit up and pay attention, as is their whole intention — to lure you in and hope you get so caught up in the glitter so that you don’t read the fine print.
+Their eye catching words will make you sit up and pay attention, as is their whole intention — to lure you in and hope you get so caught up in the glitter so that you don’t read the fine print.